 TSA Rules & Guidelines

 Looking at what items you need to pack for your trip in your carry-on or checked baggage?
-Consider getting prepared with TSA rules and regulations.
+Consider getting prepared with TSA airport security rules and regulations.
 It will help you navigate your entire airport security line hassle-free.

 The TSA rules and regulations are in place long before the terror attacks in 2001.
 Since then, the rules have become more detailed and much stricter.
 Any airline passenger who does not strictly follow TSA rules and regulations is not permitted to board their flight.